Dominican Republic national baseball team

-The Dominican Republic national baseball team (Spanish: Selección de béisbol de República Dominicana) is the national baseball team of the Dominican Republic.
+The Dominican Republic national baseball team (Spanish: Selección de béisbol de la República Dominicana) also known as "Plátano Power", is the national baseball team of the Dominican Republic.
 The team won the Baseball World Cup in 1948 and the World Baseball Classic in 2013.
 They are the first team to have won both world competitions.
 They are currently ranked 11th by the World Baseball Softball Confederation.
 At the Olympics in 2021 the team faced Israel, Japan, Mexico, South Korea, and the United States.

 The team competed against Team Israel, Team Puerto Rico, Team Venezuela, and Team Nicaragua in the 2023 World Baseball Classic, but failed to advance out of the first round.